AM311/Cybersecurity_Report/home.md

 It is assumed that the organization follows a **bad passwords management**, using common and easily predictable passwords, also for administrators accounts.

 ### Goal

-The main goal of this aboratory activity is to gain access to the credentials of a domain administrator account.
+The main goal of this laboratory is to **gain access to the credentials of a domain administrator account**.

 ### Threat Model

-ddd
+It is assumed that the attacker:

+ - Is "located" inside the network and own the credent

 ## Setting up the Virtual Environment